-The Bylaws of the Company provide that the number of directors, which shall not be less than three, shall be determined annually by the shareholders.
-The Company's Corporate Governance and Nominating Committee and Board of Directors have recommended that the number of directors be set at nine (9).
 The Bylaws also provide for the election of three classes of directors with terms staggered so as to require the election of only one class of directors each year, and further that each class be equal in number, or as nearly as possible.
-Only directors who are members of Class II will be elected at the Annual Meeting.
-Each Class II director will be elected to a three-year term and, therefore, will hold office until the Company's 2016 annual meeting of shareholders and until his or her successor has been duly elected and qualified, or until his or her resignation or removal from office.
-The terms of Class III and I directors continue until the 2014 and 2015 annual meetings, respectively.
+Only directors who are members of Class III will be elected at the Annual Meeting.
+Each Class III director will be elected to a three-year term and, therefore, will hold office until the Company's 2017 annual meeting of shareholders and until his or her successor has been duly elected and qualified, or until his or her resignation or removal from office.
+The terms of Class I and II directors continue until the 2015 and 2016 annual meetings, respectively.

-The Corporate Governance and Nominating Committee has recommended, and the Board of Directors selected, John W. Benson, Mary K. Brainerd, and Gerald B. Fischer as the Board's nominees for election as Class II directors.
+The Corporate Governance and Nominating Committee has recommended, and the Board of Directors selected, José H. Bedoya and Susan E. Knight as the Board's nominees for election as Class III directors.
 Each of these nominees has indicated a willingness to serve as a director if elected and has consented to be named in the proxy statement.
-Following the resignation of Jeffrey C. Smith in August 2012, the Board reassigned José H. Bedoya to Class III.
-Brief biographical profiles of Messrs.
-Benson and Fischer, and Ms. Brainerd, and each of our other directors are provided below.
+Brief biographical profiles of Mr. Bedoya and Ms. Knight, and each of our other directors are provided below.
 The Proxy will be voted for each of such nominees unless the Proxy withholds a vote for one or more nominees.
-If, prior to the meeting, it should become known that any of the nominees will be unable to serve as a director after the meeting by reason of death, incapacity or other unexpected occurrence, the Proxies will be voted for such substitute nominee as is recommended or selected by the Corporate Governance and Nominating Committee and the Board of Directors or, alternatively, not voted for any nominee.
+If, prior to the meeting, it should become known that either of the nominees will be unable to serve as a director after the meeting by reason of death, incapacity or other unexpected occurrence, the Proxies will be voted for such substitute nominee as is recommended or selected by the Corporate Governance and Nominating Committee and the Board of Directors or, alternatively, not voted for any nominee.
 The Board of Directors has no reason to believe that any nominee will be unable to serve.